blixxurd/gumshoe/README.md

 # Gumshoe

 Gumshoe is a NodeJS spider.
-It's sole purpose is to explore your website, and discover things about it.
-Gumshoe will be scriptable so that you can extend the spider easily with custom JS.

-## Current Status
-:large_blue_diamond: **IN PROGRESS**

-Actively working on discovery methods.
+The goal is to create a fast crawler that can go through a website and collect all links within.

 ## Milestones
 * Scaffold App :white_check_mark:
 * Create "Discovery" methods :white_check_mark:
-* Create custom script injection :large_blue_diamond:
-* Create crawling scripts

 ### To Do
 * Handle non-200s in discovery mode :white_check_mark: